Australia to overhaul regulators after landmark banking inquiry

 In a separate incident, an insurer used aggressive sales techniques to sell an opaque product to a young man with Down Syndrome.

-The report said 24 instances of bad corporate behavior, including the wide-spread charging of fees for services not rendered, have been referred to the regulators for possible prosecution.
+The report said 24 instances of bad corporate behaviour, including the wide-spread charging of fees for services not rendered, have been referred to the regulators for possible prosecution.

-Australian Treasurer Josh Frydenberg said in a statement on Monday the government would act on all recommendations.

-"The price paid by our community has been immense and goes beyond just the financial," Frydenberg said.

 CREDIT SQUEEZE